-- You can freeze all windows by clicking the All windows freezing box.

-- If you wish to freeze only a single window out of group, then check the Saved windows freezing box.
+- You can freeze all windows by clicking the All windows freezing box. - If you wish to freeze only a single window out of group, then check the Saved windows freezing box.

-If you need to save a list of frozen windows, do the following:

-Open the window you wish to freeze and set them to the adequate size and place.
+If you need to save a list of frozen windows, do the following: Open the window you wish to freeze and set them to the adequate size and place.

-In the sidebar, select the Win-s Softkey, then select the List of windows - NCTuser window will pop up, where you can find a list of the previously opened windows.
+In the sidebar, select the Win-s Softkey, then select the icon in the pop up window.
+The List of windows - NCTuser window will pop up, where you can find a list of the previously opened windows.
 In the lower Softkey line, select the Save Windows tab.